Aikinexis/flint/README.md

 - `storage` - Persist settings and history locally
 - `scripting` - Inject content scripts for text manipulation
 - `activeTab` - Access current tab for text insertion
+- `sidePanel` - Display side panel UI

 **Host permissions:**
 - `<all_urls>` - Enable content script injection on all sites

 **Content scripts:**
+- Dynamically registered via `chrome.scripting.registerContentScripts`
-- Automatically injected at `document_idle` on all pages
+- Injected at `document_idle` on all pages
 - Handles text selection and insertion

 No external network calls.
 All AI processing is local.